blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 avg.microbes
 ```

-#### Step 4: Test significance of components using leave-one-out-cross-validation
+#### Step 4: Test significance of components using leave-one-out cross-validation

 ```R
 ## This will take ~1 min to run.